dev-andi/SimpleTextEditor-/README.md

 # SimpleTextEditor-
 Basically a RTE ,  using DraftJs and its plugins.

-Download the files , then just do "npm install" in the parent folder directory, followed by " npm start".
+Download the files , then just do

-For bundle-production, use "webpack -p".
+- npm install
+- npm start
+For bundle-production

+- webpack -p
+- Go to localhost:8080 ( default port)